 Peppercorn plants are classified as zone 12 plants, which means that they need very warm temperatures to maintain health.
-Plants will stop growing when temperatures drop below 50 degrees F, and they may attract pests like weevils or flea beetles if stressed by the cold.
+Plants will stop growing when temperatures drop below 50 degrees Fahrenheit.
 Peppercorn plants like a humid environment, and appreciate regular misting.
 If you can provide enough light in a humid bathroom or kitchen, these are good places to grow the peppercorn vine.

 Peppercorn plants are light feeders.
 In the spring, when growth begins to increase, you can give them a fertilizer for blooming plants with a 7-9-5 balance of nutrients.
 Fertilize every two weeks throughout the summer, and discontinue feeding in the fall and winter months.